-The human brain is rational and intuitive.
-When you are exposed to danger or traumatic events, the intuitive side takes over.
+The human brain is both rational and instinctive.
+When you are exposed to danger or traumatic events, instinct takes over.
 It does what it needs to do to survive.

 Your senses are constantly sending signals to a part of your brain called the amygdala.
 The amygdala searches through these signals for any threats.
-If it finds a threat, it tells your hypothalamus to release defence hormones.
+If it finds a threat, it tells your hypothalamus (the part of your brain that controls bodily functions) to release defence hormones.
 This will trigger one of these five instinctive reactions: